nkengderick/product-management/Readme.md

 - Features:
   - Input field for searching products by name.
   - Dynamic updating of the product list based on user input.

+### InventoryTracking Component

+The `InventoryTracking` component allows users to track inventory levels, update quantities, and delete products.

+- Features:
+  - Displays current stock levels and allows users to increment, decrement, or delete products from the inventory table.
+  - Provides visual cues for low-stock items.

+### Report Component

+The `Report` component generates a report summarizing the number of categories, products, quantity, unit price, and total price for each category.

+- Features:
+  - Provides an overview of the inventory with category-wise totals and average unit price.
+  - Lists low-stock items and allows users to print the report.

 ### Styling and UI Enhancements